Variante/GeniusInvokationSimulator/README.md

 ## Update log
 12/21/22:
 1. Add all artifact cards, now Artifact sys is beta
+2. Add save function, now we can export all the states

 12/20/22:
 1. Add some Elemental Resonance cards and some event cards